tyronedamasceno/modec-challenge/README.md

 `$ docker-compose run --rm web python manage.py createsuperuser`

 You can use the provided credentials to access the admin interface on `https://localhost:8000/admin/`.

-## Documentation && try it out!

-You can find a postman collection for the API and do some tests [on this page](https://www.getpostman.com/collections/f31003e88f3a5ae772ca)

 Also, you can run unit automated tests running the following command